 The amount of variable consideration which is included in the transaction price may be constrained and is included in the net sales price only to the extent that it is probable that a significant reversal in the amount of the cumulative revenue recognized under contracts will not occur in a future period.
 Our analyses contemplate the application of the constraint in accordance with ASC 606.
+For the twelve months ended December 31, 2019, we determined a material reversal of revenue would not likely occur in a future period for the rebate estimates detailed below and, therefore, the transaction price was not reduced further.
 Actual amounts of consideration ultimately received may differ from our estimates.
 If actual results in the future vary from our estimates, we will adjust these estimates, which would affect net product revenue and earnings in the period such variances become known.